bjheinen/LiquidDiffract/README.md

 which should also deal with dependencies automatically.

+If you have issues clone this repository or download the source and install locally.

 The source is directly available [here](https://github.com/bjheinen/LiquidDiffract/archive/master.zip)

  We still reccomend pip for installing from a local directory.